 Both the Companies Ordinance (“CO”) and the Inland Revenue Ordinance (“IRO”) require the HK companies to handle their accounting duties.
 So, corporate accounting is an obligation.

-Firstly, according to section 379(1) of the CO, all directors of a HK company must prepare for their financial statements for each financial year.
-The CO also requires the accounting reports must follow the accounting standard specified by HK Institute of Certified Public Accountants (“HKICPA”).
+Firstly, according to section 379(1) of the CO, all directors of an HK company must prepare their financial statements for each financial year.
+The CO also requires the accounting reports must follow the accounting standard specified by the HK Institute of Certified Public Accountants (“HKICPA”).